Jean Smart: Personal life

+Acting credits and accolades

-She is the recipient of numerous awards, including multiple Primetime Emmy Awards and a Tony Award nomination.
-Smart has been nominated for 11 Primetime Emmy Awards for her work in television, winning twice for her comedic performance in a guest-starring role in Frasier (2000, 2001), once for her performance in Samantha Who?
-(2008), and twice back to back for her performance in Hacks (2021).
+She is the recipient of numerous awards, including seven Primetime Emmy Awards and nominations for a Tony Award and Grammy Award.
+Smart has been nominated for fourteen Primetime Emmy Awards for her work in television, winning twice for her comedic performance in a guest-starring role in Frasier (2000, 2001), once for her performance in Samantha Who?
+(2008), and four for her performance in Hacks (2021, 2022, 2024, 2025).
 She was also nominated for the Tony Award for Best Actress in a Play for her performance in the Broadway revival of the George S. Kaufman play The Man Who Came to Dinner (2001).
+In 2016, Smart was nominated for the Grammy Award for Best Spoken Word Album for Patience and Sarah.

-In 2000 she earned an Independent Spirit Award nomination for Guinevere and in 2007 she earned a Screen Actors Guild Award nomination along with the ensemble cast of the drama series 24.
-She has won the Critics' Choice Television Award twice for Fargo (2015) and Watchmen (2020).
+In 2000, she earned an Independent Spirit Award nomination for Guinevere and in 2007, she earned a Screen Actors Guild Award nomination along with the ensemble cast of the drama series 24.
+Smart consecutively won the Critics' Choice Television Award for Best Actress in a Comedy Series for Hacks in 2022 and 2023, and then once again in 2025.
+Smart is the most awarded performer at the Critics' Choice Television Awards, with five wins from six nominations.
+Smart is only the second actress, after Betty White, to win all three comedy Emmy nominations – comedy lead, supporting, and guest categories.